Trump to order a plan to shut down the US Education Department

 A White House fact sheet said the order would direct Secretary Linda McMahon “to take all necessary steps to facilitate the closure (of) the Department of Education and return education authority to the States, while continuing to ensure the effective and uninterrupted delivery of services, programs, and benefits on which Americans rely.”

-The Trump administration has already been gutting the agency through layoffs and program cuts.
+The Trump administration has already been gutting the agency.
 Its workforce is being slashed in half and there have been deep cuts to the Office for Civil Rights and the Institute of Education Sciences, which gathers data on the nation’s academic progress.

+Advocates for public schools said eliminating the department would leave children behind in an American education system that is fundamentally unequal.

+“This isn’t fixing education.
+It’s making sure millions of children never get a fair shot.
+And we’re not about to let that happen without a fight,” the National Parents Union said in a statement.

 The department sends billions of dollars a year to schools and oversees $1.6 trillion in federal student loans.